padogrid/bundle-hazelcast-5-app-ml_lstm-cluster-ml_jet/README.md

 Caused by: java.io.IOException: Python process died before completing initialization
 ```

 **You must start the cluster outside of Jupyter Lab or VS Code terminals to avoid the above exception.
-This seems to be a limitation in Jet.**
+This seems to be a limitation of Jet.**

 ### 1. Start Hazelcast cluster and Management Center